Ensemble Kalman Methods: A Mean Field Perspective: Inverse Problems: Continuous Time

 The two equations \eqref{eq:GD2}, \eqref{eq:GD202} only agree if

 and such an identity cannot hold for all $A$, for a fixed $B$.
-Thus the basic gradient descent \eqref{eq:GD1} is not affine invariant.
-However it is a remarkable fact that, by generalizing \eqref{eq:GD1} to allow for mean-field dependence, we can achieve affine invariance.
+Thus the basic gradient descent \eqref{eq:GD122} is not affine invariant.
+However it is a remarkable fact that, by generalizing \eqref{eq:GD122} to allow for mean field dependence, we can achieve affine invariance.